kayjoseph/sales-marketing-sql-analysis/README.md

 Analysis Questions & Queries

-** 1. What is the total revenue, COGS, and gross profit per territory? **
+ 1. **What is the total revenue, COGS, and gross profit per territory?**

 SELECT
     territory,